marco-cardoso/ML-News-article-classification-architecture/README.md

-# `News classifier`
+# `ML Article classification infrastructure`

 In order to help journalists to write articles faster and reduce errors when choosing an article category this project was created.
-It's the entire infrastructure to make this feature to work.
+It's the entire infrastructure to make this feature to work in a production environment.
-Data was acquired from the guardian website, a couple of experiments conducted to obtain the best ML model for the problem and a simple webpage created to test the app.
-Also, a routine using apache airflow was developed to daily update the ML model and save the new metrics in order to increase its efficiency.

-You can use the webpage at : https://google.com
+The base model was trained using the data from the guardian website.
+The main focus of this project is the infrastructure, given the fact that the ML solution for the problem "News classification" is relativelly simple.

 Currently the API is able to classify texts from the follow categories :